Node.js and MySQL Complete Tutorial

 The mysql.format function will perform the query escape.

-Here is the code to query rows in the table.
+Below is the code to query rows in a MySQL table:

 const mysql = require('mysql');